 Coding Dojo gives pupils an advantage by providing skills and career counseling.
 They claim to have assisted graduates in obtaining employment at some of the most coveted IT firms in the world, such as Google, Facebook, and Microsoft.

-If you are looking for a coding bootcamp, there is no shortage of great programs to choose from.
-We have highlighted some of the best coding bootcamps in the country, but there are many others that deserve mention.
+If you are looking for a coding bootcamp, there is no shortage of great programs.
+We have highlighted some of the best coding bootcamps in the country, but many others deserve mention.
 Do your research and find the program that fits your needs and goals.

 Like other professions in the IT sector, coding offers plenty of opportunities for learning and development while also being intriguing and rewarding.
 So if this interests you, choose a bootcamp from our list of the top 13 coding bootcamps, and get ready to enter the ever-evolving field of computer sciences.

-We hope that our blog provided you with the solutions you were looking for.
+We hope our blog provided you with the solutions you sought.
 Feel free to browse our website to get whatever information you want regarding other bootcamps.